lexicalunit/dotfiles/bin/README.md

                                      executable in PATH

   Video Format Options:
-    -f, --format FORMAT              video format code, specify the order of preference using slashes: -f 22/17/18 .  -f mp4 , -f m4a and  -f flv  are also supported.
-You can also use the special names "best", "bestvideo", "bestaudio", "worst", "worstvideo" and "worstaudio".
+    -f, --format FORMAT              video format code, specify the order of preference using slashes, as in -f 22/17/18 .
+                                     Instead of format codes, you can select by extension for the extensions aac, m4a, mp3, mp4, ogg, wav, webm.
+You can also use the special names "best", "bestvideo", "bestaudio", "worst".
                                      By default, youtube-dl will pick the best quality.
 Use commas to download multiple audio formats, such as -f  136/137/mp4/bestvideo,140/m4a/bestaudio.
 You can merge the video and audio of two formats into a single file using -f <video-format>+<audio-format> (requires ffmpeg or avconv), for example -f bestvideo+bestaudio.
     --all-formats                    download all available video formats
     --prefer-free-formats            prefer free video formats unless a specific one is requested --max-quality FORMAT             highest quality format to download